Key Stage 4

 There are an extensive range of courses available at KS4.
 All qualifications will be examined at the end of the Key Stage, which will be the summer of your child’s Year 11.

 Historically students could be entered for “Higher” or “Foundation” exam papers.
-The highest grade achievable on Foundation exams was a Grade C, with all grades up to A* being in the Higher exam papers.
+The highest grade achievable on Foundation exams was a Grade C, with all grades up to A* being accessible via the Higher exam papers.
 Tiered exams for the new 9 to 1 reformed qualifications exams only apply to the subjects of maths and Combined Science.
-Foundation level will cover grades 1 to 5 and Higher Level grades 4 to 9.
+Foundation level will cover grades 1 to 5 and Higher Level will cover grades 4 to 9.

 We also offer a range of vocational qualifications such as BTEC’s, Technical Awards and Cambridge National’s.
-These qualifications will continue to be graded as Pass, Merit, Distinction and Distinction * and are equivalent to a 9 to 1 GCSE qualification.
+These qualifications are graded as Pass, Merit, Distinction and Distinction * and are equivalent to a 9 to 1 GCSE qualification.

 English Baccalaureate (EBacc)

-The English Baccalaureate is not a qualification, it is an award that recognises that a student has obtained a grade C/grade 5 or above in all the following GCSE subjects:
+The English Baccalaureate is not a qualification, it is an award that recognises that a student has obtained a grade 5 or above in all the following GCSE subjects:

 - English Language

-- At least two science subjects ( including computer science)
+- At least two sciences ( including computer science)

 - History or Geography

 - A modern or ancient foreign language

 The EBacc is not compulsory at AGS but students may consider that the EBacc is an award that may help a future application to university.
-Currently very few universities demand the EBacc as part of their entry requirements.
+Currently very few universities have the EBacc as part of their entry requirements.

 For those students planning to apply to university, certainly to Oxbridge or to any of the ‘Russell Group’ of universities (the older more established universities), it has always been good advice to take a language and often a humanities subject in any case.
 Some universities now require a language for entry to degree courses in English Literature.